jlmcgraw/networkUtilities/readme.md

 #Some small network related scripts
     Look at setup.sh for how to install dependencies etc.

+##ping_hosts_in_acl.pl
+	Parse a file containing an IOS ACL containing host and/or wildcard mask entries and test reachability for each host and network mentioned in it.
+	Can use a list of known BGP networks (see bgp_asn_path_via_snmp.pl) to test whether a network is specifically known
+	Still a work in progress

 ##iosToHtml.pl
 	Convert an IOS config file into very basic HTML, creating links between commands referenced lists and that list (eg access lists, route maps,